 -John & Heather of Roaming Around the World

-Publishing note: This travel guide about the Best Things To Do in Guanajuato was initially published in July 2017, following our first visit.
-It is now regularly updated to contain the latest information as we continue returning to this awesome city, most recently updated in December 2018.
+Publishing note: This travel guide about the Best Things To Do in Guanajuato Mexico was initially published in July 2017, following our first visit.
+It is now regularly updated to contain the latest information as we continue returning to this awesome city, most recently updated in April 2019.